hei411/hei411.github.io/docs/about.markdown

 Before that, I was an MPhil in Advanced Computer Science student at King's College, [University of Cambridge](https://www.cst.cam.ac.uk/).
 And before that, I was a Computer Science with Mathematics undergraduate at Churchill College, University of Cambridge.

-My favourite mammal is the [donkey](https://en.wikipedia.org/wiki/Donkey).
+My outie's favourite mammal is the [donkey](https://en.wikipedia.org/wiki/Donkey).

 [BACK to home page]({% link index.markdown %})